sudheerganisetti/md_tools/README.md

 6) 006_Compute_MeanSquareDisplacement		: computes the mean square displacement of each atom type

-7) 007_StructureGeneration			: generate structure by placing the atoms randomly
+7) 007_StructureGeneration			: generate the structure of desired composition by placing the atoms randomly

 NOTE: IMD input or output file formats will not work for all the programs, however, this can be solved in near future.